Graphical functions and single-valued multiple polylogarithms: Single-valued multiple polylogarithms

 An important factor algebra of $\sH$ is obtained by factorizing out the ideal generated by $\zeta(2)$.
 This factor algebra coacts on $\sH$ by

 An explicit formula for $\Delta$ is given in \cite{GON}.

 The reduction of $\Delta$ modulo $\zeta(2)$ on both sides of $\otimes$ in (\ref{coprod}) turns $\sH/\zeta(2)\sH$ into a Hopf algebra.
 A main conjecture on MZVs (a theorem for the motivic analogue) states that this Hopf-algebra is non-canonically isomorphic to the shuffle Hopf-algebra on words in letters of odd weight greater or equal three \cite{DEC}.
-Conventionally one uses the '$f$-alphabet' $f_3$, $f_5$, \ldots\ for the letters.
-The isomorphism into the $f$-alphabet extends to $\sH$ by adding a generator $f_2$ of weight two which generates a polynomial algebra.
-This polynomial algebra is tensored to the right to the Hopf-algebra in odd letters so that an MZV maps under the isomorphism to a sum of words in odd letters concatenated to the right by a power of $f_2$.
+Conventionally one uses the `$f$-alphabet' $f_3$, $f_5$, \ldots\ for the letters.
+The isomorphism into the $f$-alphabet extends to $\sH$ by adding a generator $f_2$ of weight two.
+The polynomial algebra generated by $f_2$ is tensored to the right to the Hopf-algebra in odd letters so that an MZV maps under the isomorphism to a sum of words in odd letters concatenated to the right by a power of $f_2$.
 The coaction $\Delta$ deconcatenates the word in the $f$-alphabet and fulfills $\Delta f_2^k=1\otimes f_2^k$.

 The number of odd letters in a word $w$ in the $f$-alphabet is the coradical depth of $w$.
 The coradical depth gives the $f$-alphabet a second grading (together with the weight).
 A computer implementation of the basis dependent isomorphism into the $f$-alphabet is in \cite{Zetaproc}.